celso-alexandre/investments-manager/README.md

 # investments-manager
 WIP Project to manage your investments (stocks, real state, fixed rate...) in a more detailed manner.
-Forget about your stylesheets
+Forget about your spreadsheets

 ## MVP - 1st
 - [ ] Allow to simulate monthly investing in a compound tax